Get Answers To Common Auto Accident Questions In South Carolina

 - Aggravation of old injuries

 In some cases, the behavior of the defendant was so despicable that the court may decide to award punitive damages.
 This type of award is rare, and it is designed to not only punish the guilty party, but also to use the guilty party as an example to discourage other people from committing the same offense.
+Though it is difficult to obtain punitive damages, an experienced personal injury lawyer can pursue punitive damages by proving that the drunk driver showed conscious disregard for the safety of other South Carolinians when he chose to drive on our roadways after drinking alcohol.

 If you or your loved one have been seriously hurt by a drunk driver, you have our deepest sympathies.
 At the Law Office of Kenneth E. Berger, we work hard to help our community by representing those who have been injured in accidents caused by negligence or recklessness, and we are here to help you and your family when you need legal support.
 Reach out to us by phone, use our contact form to send an email, or click the live chat box on this page to set up a free consultation with us and see how we can help your family begin the recovery process today.